Random walks on $\mathrm{Homeo}(S^1)$: Statements of the results

 \subsubsection{Law of probability of $\omega\mapsto f_\omega^n(x)$}

-We focus now in the law of the random variables $X_n^x:\omega\mapsto f_\omega^n(x)$ for any given initial condition $x$ and a large integer $n$, and we ask whether for a given condition initial, the law of $X_n^x$ does not depend asymptotically on $n$. \\
+We focus now in the law of the random variables $X_n^x:\omega\mapsto f_\omega^n(x)$ for any given initial condition $x$ and a large integer $n$, and asking whether the law of $X_n^x$ converges to some limit distribution when $n$ becomes large. \\

-Natural obstructions to the convergence of law of $X_n^x$ are the ``ping-pong configurations'' where there exists two disjoints closed sets $F_1$ and $F_2$ such that the generators of the semigroup send $F_1$ into $F_2$ and $F_2$ into $F_1$.
-In this case the distribution of $X_n^x$ strongly depends on the parity of $n$.
-And the same problem can also arise with a larger number of closed sets.
-That leads us to the following definition: \begin{Def} A non degenerated random walk $\omega\mapsto (f_\omega^n)_{n\geq 0}$ on a sub-semigroup $G$ of $\mathrm{Homeo}(S^1)$ is said to be \emph{indecomposable} if there does not exist a finite number $p\geq 2$ of pairwise disjoints closed subsets $F_1,\ldots,F_p$ of $S^1$ such that for $\nu$-almost every $g$ in $G$, $g(F_i)\subset F_{i+1}$ for $i=1,\ldots,p-1$ and $g(F_p)\subset F_1$. \end{Def} \begin{rem} If the action of $G$ is minimal, the random walk is necessarily indecomposable since otherwise, $S^1$ would be a non trivial finite union of pairwise disjoints closed subsets. \end{rem} The next theorem states that for random walks with no invariant probability measure, the only obstruction to the convergence in law of $X_n^x$ is the one described above: \begin{thm} Let $\omega\mapsto (f_\omega^n)_{n\geq 0}$ a non degenerated random walk on $\mathrm{Homeo}(S^1)$ on a sub-semigroup $G$ of $\mathrm{Homeo}(S^1)$ with no invariant probability measure on $S^1$, and such that the random walk is indecomposable.
+The sequence $(X_n^x)_{n\in\N}$ is a Markov chain.
+A natural obstruction to the convergence of the laws of a Markov chain are the ``periodic configurations'', where there exists subspace of phase states whose the return times are multiple of a fixed integer larger than $2$.
+(For exemple in our context, if it exists two disjoints closed sets $F_1$ and $F_2$ such that the generators of the semigroup send $F_1$ into $F_2$ and $F_2$ into $F_1$, then clearly the distribution of $X_n^x$ strongly depends on the parity of $n$.).
+That leads us to the following definition of \textit{aperiodicicity}: \begin{Def} A random walk $\omega\mapsto (f_\omega^n)_{n\geq 0}$ on $\mathrm{Homeo}(S^1)$ generated by a probability $\nu$ is said to be \emph{aperiodic} if there does not exist a finite number $p\geq 2$ of pairwise disjoints closed subsets $F_1,\ldots,F_p$ of $S^1$ such that for $\nu$-almost every homeomorphism $g$, $g(F_i)\subset F_{i+1}$ for $i=1,\ldots,p-1$ and $g(F_p)\subset F_1$. \end{Def} \begin{rem} If the action of $G$ is minimal, the random walk is necessarily aperiodic since otherwise, $S^1$ would be a non trivial finite union of pairwise disjoints closed subsets. \end{rem} The next theorem states that for random walks with no invariant probability measure, the only obstruction to the convergence in law of $X_n^x$ is the one described above: \begin{thm} Let $\omega\mapsto (f_\omega^n)_{n\in\N}$ be a non degenerated random walk on a sub-semigroup $G$ of $\mathrm{Homeo}(S^1)$ with no invariant probability measure on $S^1$, and such that the random walk is aperiodic.
 Then, for every $x$ in $S^1$, denoting by $\mu_{n}^x$ the law of the random variable $X_n^x:\omega\mapsto f_\omega^n(x)$, we have the convergence in law

-where $\mu^x$ is a stationary probability measure for the random walk.
+where $\mu^x$ is a stationary probability measure of the random walk.
 Moreover, the convergence is uniform in $x$ in the sense that for any continuous test function $\varphi:S^1\rightarrow \R$,

 \end{thm}